 Several years ago, it occurred to me that kids were hearing Bible stories like David and Goliath and Jonah and the Whale right alongside Cinderella, Beauty and the Beast, and Sleeping Beauty.
 Now the story of a young boy who defeats a giant with just a slingshot and a guy spending three days inside a great fish are pretty fantastic stories so I wanted to let young people know that these weren’t just fables or legends but they were real accounts that happened to real people.
-So, Betty Fletcher and I created The Awesome Book of Bible Facts with Harvest House Publishers.
+So, Betty Fletcher and I created The Awesome Book of Old Testament Bible Facts with Harvest House Publishers.

 Our goal was to keep the book fun and kid like and explain things that today’s children could understand.
 For example, we compared Goliath’s height with a basketball hoop (around ten feet) and Noah’s Ark with an aircraft carrier.
 We talked about how people fished back in Jesus’s day, the kinds of foods they ate, how they celebrated special days and even why you might give someone your sandal in order to validate a contract.
 Hopefully as kids (and adults!) read the book they’ll see that the stories in the Bible aren’t fairy tales, they were real, and they actually happened!

 - Although nobody knows for sure where exactly the Garden of Eden was located, the Bible mentions that it was where four rivers came together.
 Two of those rivers still exist today- The Tigris and the Euphrates.
 So, the garden was probably located somewhere in modern day southern Iraq.

 - Did you know that Noah was 600 years old when God asked him to build the ark?
 And that it had never rained on the earth before Noah’s time?
 So, when he told his neighbors God was going to send a flood on the earth, they thought he was crazy!